 A national historical landmark, the Octagon House at 2645 Gough Street, dates back to 1861.
-It has actually been moved across the street from its original location and restored.
-Inside the house is a collection of Colonel and Federal period memorabilia, including furniture, art and dinnerware.
+It has been moved across the street from its original location and restored.
+Inside the house is a collection of Colonel and Federal period memorabilia, including furniture, art, and dinnerware.

 The Octagon House is open every month except January, but only on the second and fourth Thursdays, and the second Sunday of the month, and it’s closed on holidays.
 Call ahead to confirm it will be open or to arrange a special group tour.
 Admission is free.

 Alamo Square is comprised of an entire row of Victorian houses on a sloped street that will make you feel like you’ve stepped back in time.
-One of the windiest parts of the city—but offering a spectacular view—Alamo Square dates back to 1856, when the mayor at the time dedicated the 13-acre area as a public park.
-The houses on nearby Alamo Hill came shortly thereafter, the most famous of which are “the Six Sisters” or “the Painted Ladies”—six identical, differently colored homes in a row (sometimes called “Postcard Row”).
-The exterior of these houses has been used for a number of productions, including the American TV series “Full House.”
+One of the windiest parts of the city—but offering a spectacular view—Alamo Square dates back to 1856 when the mayor at the time dedicated the 13-acre area as a public park.
+The houses on nearby Alamo Hill came shortly thereafter, the most famous of which is “the Six Sisters” or “the Painted Ladies”—six identical, differently colored homes in a row (sometimes called “Postcard Row”).
+The exterior of these houses has been used for several productions, including the American TV series “Full House.”

 If you want a guided tour, there are some free ones available.
 Just be sure to call ahead to reserve your place; booking special tours may be necessary for groups of eight or more.